 A battery’s power determines what appliances you can run with it at the same time, while usable capacity determines how long those appliances can be run.
 Batteries with a higher power rating are capable of powering more robust appliances or many appliances at once, while batteries with a higher usable capacity can store more total energy and thus can run your appliances for longer periods of time without needing to recharge.

-The functionality of one solar battery next to another can vary; some batteries have excellent off-grid capabilities, while others offer software solutions specific to rate arbitrage.
+The functionality of one solar power battery next to another can vary; some batteries have excellent off-grid capabilities, while others offer software solutions specific to rate arbitrage.
 Here are the important qualities of the Tesla Powerwall:

 Tesla has made a concerted effort to ensure their battery solution is compatible with most common brands and types of off-grid and hybrid inverters.
 This means that, as long as your installer installs the correct components, your Tesla Powerwall battery will be able to provide backup power for your home when the grid goes down.

 The Tesla Powerwall is a lithium-ion storage product; specifically, it is a lithium nickel manganese cobalt oxide (NMC) battery.
-This is one of the most common lithium-ion battery technologies, and for good reason: relative to other types of batteries, LFP batteries are known for their high energy density (the amount of energy they can store relative to the physical space they take up) and increased safety.
+This is one of the most common lithium-ion battery technologies, and for good reason: relative to other types of batteries, NMC batteries are known for their high energy density (the amount of energy they can store relative to the physical space they take up) and increased safety.
 To learn more about how different lithium-ion battery chemistries stack up against one another, check out our overview of battery chemistry differences.

 Two key ways to evaluate the performance of a solar battery are its depth of discharge and roundtrip efficiency.